Ljubo Miloš: World War II

 On 6 April 1941, Axis forces invaded Yugoslavia.
 Poorly equipped and poorly trained, the Royal Yugoslav Army was quickly defeated.
 The country was then dismembered and the extreme Croat nationalist and fascist Ante Pavelić, who had been in exile in Benito Mussolini's Italy, was appointed Poglavnik (leader) of an Ustaše-led Croatian state – the Independent State of Croatia (often called the NDH, from the Nezavisna Država Hrvatska).
 The NDH combined almost all of modern-day Croatia, all of modern-day Bosnia and Herzegovina and parts of modern-day Serbia into an "Italian-German quasi-protectorate".
 NDH authorities, led by the Ustaše militia, subsequently implemented genocidal policies against the Serb, Jewish and Romani population living within the borders of the new state.

 Miloš arrived in Zagreb in June 1941 and met with his first cousin, Ustaše commander Vjekoslav Luburić.
 Luburić made him his right-hand man and used his influence to get Miloš a position within the Ustaše Supervisory Service (Ustaška nadzorna služba, UNS), which ran the Jasenovac concentration camp.
 In October, Miloš was named camp commander and promoted to the rank of First Lieutenant.
 Miloš was personally responsible for the safety of Croatian politician Vladko Maček during his imprisonment, from 15 October 1941 to 15 March 1942.
 Maček seeing Miloš, before going to bed, always made the sign of the cross, asked him if he "feared God's punishment" for the atrocities he committed in the camp.
 Miloš replied, "Say nothing to me.
 I know I will burn in hell for what I have done.
 But I will burn for Croatia."

 Miloš was transferred to the Đakovo concentration camp in early 1942, but returned to Jasenovac and reassumed the position of camp commander in the spring.
 He seemed to compete with the other commanding officers in the camp to see who could torture and kill the most inmates.
-Miloš often dressed in a white robe and pretended to be a doctor in front of sick inmates.
+A witness reported that Miloš stabbed a man twice with a big knife due to the man hiding money.
+Another time Miloš took 25 prisoners from a line, grabbed a rifle and shot all of them.
+Miloš was often dressed in a white robe and pretended to be a doctor in front of sick inmates.
 He would sometimes take those applying to be hospitalized, line them up against a wall and slit their throats with a slaughtering knife.
 He seemed "very proud" of this "ritual slaughter of the [Jews]...".
 Witness Milan Flumiani recalled: